InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step4.md

 However, understanding these capabilities can help you offer additional value to your clients and build a more comprehensive financial services platform.

-## 🌐 Beyond RAMP: Full Network Link Ecosystem
+## 🌐 Beyond Order Capabilities: Full Network Link Ecosystem

-While RAMP focuses on payment flows, Network Link v2 offers a complete ecosystem of financial capabilities:
+While Order Capabilities focuses on payment flows, Network Link v2 offers a complete ecosystem of financial capabilities:

 ### Transfer Capabilities
 - **Blockchain Transfers**: Send crypto to external addresses